OpenInternet/System_Administrator_Guide_Text/en/best_practices/conducting_a_risk_assessment/index.md

 **Step 1 - Identify Risks, Vulnerabilities & Capacities**

 Having understood the definitions of the various elements and their relationship with each other, the next step in the Risk Assessment process is to verbally map, as a group, the various risks your organization faces, consider your vulnerabilities for each, list existing abilities and resources you possess and identify required capacities that you can reasonably acquire.
-Here is a [simple worksheet](https://www.frontlinedefenders.org/files/workbook_eng.pdf) (Figure 2.1 page 15; Frontline Defenders: Workbook on Security) that can help facilitate this process.
+Here is a [simple worksheet](https://www.frontlinedefenders.org/files/workbook_eng.pdf) (Figure 2.1 page 15; Frontline Defenders: Workbook on Security) [^worksheet] that can help facilitate this process.
 As you go through this step, answering the following questions, in collaboration with key stakeholders, will help kick-start the conversation:

 - What do you want to protect?
 Write down a list of data that you maintain, where it’s kept, who has access to it, and what stops others from accessing it.
 This question will help you identify existing vulnerabilities and capacities.